-Tammi Browne-Bannister wins the Marguerite Cobb-McKay Prize which The Caribbean Writer presents each year to an emerging Caribbean fiction writer.
+Tammi Browne-Bannister wins the Marguerite Cobb-McKay Prize which The Caribbean Writer (a literary journal put out by the University of the Virgin Islands) presents each year to an emerging Caribbean fiction writer.

 Zahra Airall and the team from Antigua Girls High School win awards for costuming, lighting, acting, originality, writing, directing, and overall execution at the Antigua and Barbuda Secondary Schools Drama Festival.

-Joanne C. Hillhouse’s manuscript Musical Youth is first runner-up/second placed for the Burt Award for teen/young adult Caribbean fiction – the book is released later in the year under the regional Caribbean Reads imprint
+Joanne C. Hillhouse’s manuscript Musical Youth is first runner-up/second placed for the Burt Award for teen/young adult Caribbean fiction at the Bocas Lit Fest in Trinidad – the book is released later in the year under the regional Caribbean Reads imprint

 Linisa George – National Youth Award for literary arts; that year, the group she co-founded with Zahra Airall, Thomasine Greenaway, and Greschen Edwards (Women of Antigua) also claimed a prize for Activism.

-Iyaba Ibo Mandingo wins Yale University’s Martin Luther King Birthday Invitational Slam (his seventh such win; he is also a repeat winner of the Connecticut Grand Slam champion)
+Iyaba Ibo Mandingo wins Yale University’s Martin Luther King Birthday Invitational Slam (his seventh such win; he is also a repeat winner of the Connecticut Grand Slam championship)

 Joanne C. Hillhouse received the David Hough Literary Prize from the Caribbean Writer.

-V-Monologues literary prize to Shakeema Edwards from Women of Antigua; also won the Dancing Nude in the Moonlight Next Chapter contest sponsored by the Best of Books
+V-Monologues literary prize to Shakeema Edwards from Women of Antigua; who that year also won the Dancing Nude in the Moonlight Next Chapter contest sponsored by the Best of Books

 Joanne C. Hillhouse received the Michael and Marilee Fairbanks International Fellowship to participate in the Breadloaf Writers Conference.